renproject/darknode-cli/README.md

 ### Destroy a Darknode

-_**WARNING: Before destroying a Darknode make sure you have de-registered it, and withdrawn all fees earned!**_
+_**WARNING: Before destroying a Darknode make sure you have de-registered it, and withdrawn all fees earned!
+You will not be able to destroy your darknode if it's not fully deregistered.
+The CLI will guide you to the page where you can deregister your node**_

 Destroying a Darknode will turn it off and tear down all resources allocated by the cloud provider.
 To destroy a Darknode, open a terminal and run: